donejs/donejs/docs/guide.md

     this.save();
   }
 });

+export const connection = superMap({
+  url: '/api/orders',
+  idProp: 'name',
+  Map: Order,
+  List: Order.List,
+  name: 'orders'
+});

+tag('order-model', orderConnection);

+export default Order;
 ```

 Here we define an `ItemsList` which allows us to toggle menu items and check if they are already in the order.
-We define the `items` property to be that list so we can use `has` and `toggle` directly in our template.
+We define the `items` property of an order to be that list so we can use `has` and `toggle` directly in the template.
 We also set a default `status` and a getter for calculating the order `total` which just adds up all the item prices.
+We also create another `<order-model>` tag to load orders in the order history template later.

 ### Implement the view model